 When resealing or painting a wooden floor it is important that a professional finish is given to ensure your wood looks it’s best.

 First part of the job is finding a suitable product for your requirements.
 Domestic users can be unfamiliar with referring to technical data sheets.
-Sometimes can forget the method of application is almost as important as the having the correct product applied.
+Sometimes people can forget the method of application is almost as important as the applying the correct product.

 Our technical team were contacted by a client who had applied an interior wood oil.
 He had used a medium pile roller onto their wooden hallway.
 After receiving a few photos from the client, it became apparent that the job had been rushed.
 This left a ugly, patchy, discoloured finish.